barbietunnie/udacity-observability-metrics-dashboard/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ## Additional notes

-- For accessibility, some thof the services have been posed as `LoadBalancer` so that they can be accessed externally rather than running `port-forward` for them.
+- For accessibility, some of the services have been exposed as a `LoadBalancer` so that they can be accessed externally rather than running `port-forward` for them.

   - **Prometheus targets:** http://localhost:30001/targets